Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Sensitivity of Double Beta Decay Experiments

+We note that for massless $\chi$, as considered below first, the model is equivalent to one where $S$ also couples to another active neutrino flavour, such as $\nu_\tau\nu_\tau$ and thus identifying $a_\chi \to a_\nu^{\tau\tau}$.
+Couplings to third generation neutrinos are constrained much more weakly and can be large \cite{Dev:2025tdv}.

+In Fig.~\ref{fig:sensitivity-offshell}, we show the $a_\nu$ sensitivity as a function of $m_S$, assuming a massless $\chi$.
+We again focus on the mass region near and above the $S$ production threshold.
+Qualitatively, the behaviour is equivalent to Fig.~\ref{fig:sensitivity-nuonly}, with sensitivities extending far above the $Q$ value.
+With $a_\chi = 1$, the $S$ decay width is much higher than in the previous case, resulting in broader finite width corrections and an improved sensitivity near the threshold.
+In future searches, this sensitivity will depend more strongly on the NME scenario considered, though.
+This is because the spectrum above the threshold is dominated by $2\chi_S\beta\beta$ production and not the interference with $2\nu_S\beta\beta$.
+The spectrum shape in this case, for $m_\chi = 0$, is largely indistinguishable from that of SM $2\nu\beta\beta$.
+The sensitivity is therefore strongly dependent on the ability to fix the overall spectrum normalization.

-Of course, this increased sensitivity on $a_\nu$ is model-dependent, specifically on the choice of the other parameters of the model.
+Of course, this increased sensitivity on $a_\nu$ is dependent on the choice of the other parameters of the model.
 This can be captured by an extended $\chi^2$ analysis incorporating two or more model parameters at a time.
-This is beyond the scope of this work but in Fig.~\ref{fig:sensitivity-offshell-massive}, we show the equivalent modification for $m_\chi = m_S / 3$ instead of massless $\chi$.
-The overall effect is reduced due to the phase-space suppression from $m_\chi$, but the sensitivity is extended here as well.
+This is beyond the scope of this work but in Fig.~\ref{fig:sensitivity-offshell-massive}, we show the equivalent plot for $m_\chi = m_S / 3$ instead of a massless $\chi$.
+The overall effect is reduced due to the phase-space suppression from $m_\chi$, especially near the visible $m_S$ threshold, $T \gtrsim Q - T_\text{min}$.
+For large $m_S$, where $\chi$ cannot be produced on-shell either, the light neutrino emission $2\nu_S\beta\beta$ becomes dominant and the sensitivities approach that of~Fig.~\ref{fig:sensitivity-nuonly}.